 - Stores versions that may be needed for audit purposes or for legal obligations.

 - Open the library or list where you would like to enable versioning.

-- Click on the Library tab, and then click Library Settings.
+- On the Library tab, click Library Settings.

 - Under General Settings, click Versioning settings.

-- On the Versioning Settings screen, there are several options to choose from including: Content Approval, Document Version History, Draft Item Security, and Require Check Out.
-After you have made all of your choices, click OK.
+- On the Versioning Settings screen, you can choose from several options including the following: Content Approval, Document Version History, Draft Item Security, and Require Check Out.
+After you make all of your choices, click OK.

 Preview and restore version history